Fujifilm X-E2 vs X-T20

 The Fujifilm X-E2 and the Fujifilm X-T20 are two digital cameras that were officially introduced, respectively, in October 2013 and January 2017.
 Both the X-E2 and the X-T20 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 The X-E2 has a resolution of 16 megapixels, whereas the X-T20 provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Fujifilm X-E2 and the Fujifilm X-T20?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Fujifilm X-E2 and the Fujifilm X-T20 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-E2 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is somewhat larger (1 percent) than the Fujifilm X-E2.
 Moreover, the X-T20 is markedly heavier (9 percent) than the X-E2.
 In this context, it is worth noting that neither the X-E2 nor the X-T20 are weather-sealed.